SKU: 14327

 To fully enjoy the bubbles of Brut sparkling wines , it is essential to store and serve them correctly.

 Store Brut sparkling wines in a cool, dark place, away from direct sunlight and heat sources.
-Avoid sudden changes in temperature and keep them horizontal to keep the cap moist.
+Avoid sudden temperature changes and store them horizontally to keep the cork moist.

 Service

-To serve Brut sparkling wine at the right temperature, chill it in the refrigerator for at least two hours before opening it.
-The ideal serving temperature is between 6°C and 8°C. Pour the wine by tilting the glass at 45 degrees to preserve the bubbles as much as possible.
+To serve Brut sparkling wine at the right temperature, chill it in the refrigerator for at least two hours before opening.
+The ideal serving temperature is between 6°C and 8°C. Pour the wine at a 45-degree angle to maximize the bubbles.

-Brut sparkling wines represent the charm and elegance of Italian bubbles.
-With their lively acidity, fruity aromas and fine bubbles, they are a perfect choice for any celebration and special moment.
-Explore the vast selection of labels available and delight your guests with the refined taste of Brut sparkling wines .
+Brut sparkling wines embody the charm and elegance of Italian bubbles.
+With their lively acidity, fruity aromas, and fine bubbles, they are a perfect choice for any celebration or special occasion.
+Explore the vast selection of available labels and delight your guests with the refined taste of Brut sparkling wines .

 What is the difference between a Brut sparkling wine and an Extra Dry sparkling wine?